Chop by Craig Petty

 Key features

-• Includes a bill-to-lemon finale for a strong finish
+• Includes a bill-to-lemon finale for strong impact

 Pros